Bedford Modern School: Sport

 The school was selected as an official training site for the 2012 Summer Olympics and Paralympics.

 Performance arts

 Each year, the school puts on two productions, normally musicals, with full orchestra and set, in its 300-seat auditorium.
 It also hosts its own Shakespeare Festival, in which local schools are invited to take part.
 The sixth form has its own theatre company, Theatre in Transit, which puts on a piece of theatre each year at professional venues.
 In September 2014, the Chamber Choir performed The Armed Man at the Royal Albert Hall as part of Sing UK's 'A Mass for Peace'.

-Combined cadet force

-The school's CCF has existed since 1863.
-BMS is one of very few schools in the UK to have had all four arms of the Service within its Corps: Army, Royal Air Force, Royal Navy and Royal Marines.
-The Royal Marines section of the CCF closed in July 2017.
-Bedford Modern CCF invites students from nearby Bedford Greenacre Independent School and Bedford Free School to be part of the Corps.